 Includes asparagus, beans, beets, broccoli, brussels, cabbage, cauliflower, corn, cucumber, eggplant, garlic, kale, kohlrabi, leeks, lettuce, muskmelon, onion, peas, peppers, potatoes, pumpkins, shoots, spinach, summer squash, sweet potatoes, swiss chard, tomatoes, watermelon, winter squash, zucchini.

 Our family has been stewards of the same land since 1905.
 In the late 1970's, our farm transitioned from grain and livestock to produce.
 Since that time we've been marketing our produce at farmer's markets including the Ann Arbor Farmers Market, Downtown Farmington Farmers Market and Chelsea Farmers Market.
-Recently we have also been supplying fresh produce to several excellent restaurants including Zingerman's, Lunchroom, and Fresh Forage.
+We also sell our produce at Argus Farm Stop and we have also been supplying fresh produce to several excellent restaurants including Zingerman's, Fresh Forage, and The Lunch Room.
 Three generations of our family provide the energy and expertise to operate our farm.

 We believe the key to healthy produce is healthy soil.
 We work hard to incorporate cover crops, manure and compost into the soil.
 We also take pride in being good stewards of the land including preventing pollution to Lake Erie and providing habitat to pollinators.
 Our farm uses many organic practices.
 We favor vigorous cultivars and are continually trialing varieties to select those with optimum flavor and nutrition, the same way that good farmers have for generations.

 Register: Click Here to Register.
 Under pickup location, choose City of AA Employees-Wednesday Farmers Market.